OutSystems/docs-product/src/develop/ui/table/intro.md

 # Creating and editing tables

-Use the Table Widget to create a table in your Screens, when you want to show data in cells distributed in rows and columns.
+You can use the Table Widget to create a table on your app screens, when you want to show data in cells distributed in rows and columns.
 This widget is available in Reactive Web Apps.

 ![Table Widget](<images/table-in-toolbar-ss.png>)

 ## Table Toolbar

-When you select a table created with Table Widget, you can us the Table toolbar in the main editor to move, add, or delete the columns.
+When you select a table created with Table Widget, you can use the Table toolbar in the main editor to move, add, or delete the columns.

 ![Table Widget](<images/table-edit-commands-ss.png>)